6fresh tomatillos, husked and cut in half or 1 (10-ounce) can tomatillos

 Preheat the oven to 350° F and lightly grease a 9×13 baking dish.

-To assemble the enchiladas, pour one cup of the sour cream sauce in the bottom of the baking dish.
-Take each corn tortilla and place in the middle 1/3 cup of shredded chicken, 1 teaspoon of diced onions and 1 tablespoon of cheese (I’m not usually this scientific but if you’ve never made them before and desire exact measurements this would be it!).
+To assemble the enchiladas, take each warm corn tortilla and place in the middle 1/3 cup of shredded chicken, 1 teaspoon of diced onions, and 1 tablespoon of cheese (I’m not usually this scientific but if you’ve never made them before and desire exact measurements this would be it!).

-Roll the tortillas around the filling and place the rolled tortillas seam side down in the casserole dish.
-Cover the enchiladas with the remaining sauce and cheese and bake for 25 minutes or until top is brown and bubbling.
+Roll the tortillas around the filling and place the rolled tortillas seam side down in the baking dish.
+Cover the enchiladas with the remaining sauce and cheese and bake uncovered for 25 minutes or until the the top is brown and bubbling.